jdchampion/ChordInnate/README.md

 # ChordInnate

 ### What is ChordInnate?
 **ChordInnate** is essentially a music theory engine and API.
-Similar to how a physics engine simulates object interactions, ChordInnate performs operations on musical components.
+Similar to how a physics engine simulates physical objects and their interactions, ChordInnate models the structure, operation, and interactions of musical components.
 This can be useful for studying music theory in a sandbox environment, or to provide intelligence for an algorithmic music generator.

 Here's a list of ChordInnate's features (with more to come):